-What is Forfeiture?
+What is a Forfeiture Order?

 Forfeiture of the Lease

 The landlord also reserves the right to forfeit in situations where the tenant has breached a fundamental condition of the lease even if there is no explicit clause for this.
 However, in cases where the clause is absent, landlords should seek legal counsel before forfeiting to ensure they are not, themselves, breaching the contract.

 Relief from Forfeiture

-In certain situations, the party in breach might appeal to the court for relief from forfeiture.
+In certain situations, the party in breach might appeal to the court for relief from forfeiture proceedings via an application to the court which may overrule the rights of the landlord to end the lease.
 This typically happens in lease forfeiture where the judge has to make a decision based on the landlord and tenant’s respective situations.

 If the judge rules in favour of the tenant, they will be granted a conditional length of time to remedy their breach and over any incurred damages.
 Also, the tenant may still be able to remain in the property, even if the landlord has already re-entered the property.